ptrusted/Automatic-Time-stamp/README.md

 # Automatic-Time-stamp
-## Finding time stamp of simple beat and write it into XML file.
+## Finding time stamp of simple beat and write it into XML file using [Unity](https://unity3d.com/).
 Read the [Details](https://www.scribd.com/document/361868652/Automatic-Time-Stamp-Beat-Detection-Based-on-Max-Peak-Values-for-Rhythm-Game)

 List of games using this method :